getdish/dish/docs/developer-setup.md

 the cluster itself and the various apps and services running on the cluster.
 The main access to Prometheus is via its Grafana UI: https://grafana.k8s.dishapp.com The username is `admin` and the password is in `env.enc.production.yaml`

-#### Private Docker registry and Buildkitd

-This allows us to publish and pull private Docker images.
-Available at: https://docker.k8s.dishapp.com Username and password available in `env.enc.production.yaml`.

-Buildkit builds images remotely on our cluster.
-It's mostly used by CI.
-But you can use with the `./dishctl.sh hot_deploy path/to/Dockerfile` script

 #### Sentry error tracking and management